 Fermentation is a complicated process, but once you learn the method it can be standardized and measured.
 With the measuring comes the management.
-From the farm, to the coop, into the batch fermentation chambers. two days to get the ferment up to temperature (usually around 50 degrees Celsius) and then the agitation and aeration.
+From the farm, to the co-op, into the batch fermentation chambers.
+Two days to get the ferment up to temperature (usually around 50 degrees Celsius) and then the agitation and aeration.
 These factors are critical.
-Ensuring that the microbial activity has enough oxygen to work in all areas of the chamber will guarantee a consistent product for our funding business in Colorado.
-As it seems that we are unable to find grant funding for our project we have to set up a finished product or chocolate company to fund our Peruvian farmers.
+Ensuring that the microbial activity has enough oxygen to work in all areas of the chamber will guarantee a consistent product for funding our business in Colorado.
+As it seems that we are unable to find grant funding for our project, we have to set up a finished product or chocolate company to fund our Peruvian farmers.

 The picture above is of the main batch fermentation system.
 A two wide three high construction that was designed with gravity in mind.
 Batches move left to right and top to bottom to lessen the physical exertion of aeration.
-As implemented in this photo a great waste of capacity and a dangerous work space to say the least.
-I think i fell into one of the open bins at least 5 times.
+As evidenced in this photo, a great waste of capacity and a dangerous work space to say the least.
+I think I fell into one of the open bins at least 5 times.
 No major injuries but a good deal of embarrassment and much humor to my Peruvian friends.
 One of our next jobs is to work out a flow so that more of the bins can be utilized at full capacity.
 Our preferred method, that has a more manageable capacity and one that works with our one batch one bag goals is the stand alone chambers.
-We constructed a number of these using the Lush grant funding and aside from a couple of Steel nail issues have a chamber that starts at 180 liters and produces a yield of 63 kg which is exactly one export sized bag.
+We constructed a number of these using the Lush grant funding and aside from a couple of steel nail issues have a chamber that starts at 180 liters and produces a yield of 63 kg, which is exactly one export sized bag.